black-roland/NeoECoS/ReadMe.md

 * Control of switch article

 ## None features
-* I only do not ident to implement the parts where you can create new items.
+* I do not ident to implement the parts where you can create new items.

 # License